Guney10/Airflow-ETL-Project/README.md

 Open the browser and go to http://localhost:8080 or you can click on 8080:8080 on Docker Desktop inside your container

 Login details
-- Username : admin
+- Username : airflow
-- Password : admin
+- Password : airflow
 ## How this all works
 The Airflow DAG performs:
 1. **Extract** : Which fetches data from the COVID-19 API and stores it as a CSV file